2011 Louisiana lieutenant gubernatorial election: Results

-Despite polling projecting a landslide win incumbent Lieutenant Governor Dardenne won by 6 points.
-Dardenne did well in the North while Nungesser did better in the south notably carrying Orleans parish, home of New Orleans.
+Despite polling projecting incumbent Lieutenant Governor Dardenne to win by a wide margin, he went on to win by only 6 points.
+Dardenne did well in the North while Nungesser did better in the South, notably carrying Orleans parish, home of New Orleans.
 Dardenne became the first Republican lieutenant governor to be elected to a full term since Paul Hardy in 1987.
-Nungesser would later win the lieutenant gubernatorial election in 2015.